JJ Lin: 2010–2013: Continued success

 On 19 December 2017, JJ Lin posted on his Instagram page that the past two years "had not been easy" and that he had been "searching constantly for a clear direction", needing a "shelter for the soul, a 'SANCTUARY'".
-He "penned songs and finished his Message in a Bottle album", which was released on 29 December 2017.
-At the same time, he and his team and "shared a common vision, starting on project "SANCTUARY" and built the space from ground zero."
+He wrote songs and finished his Message in a Bottle album, which was released on 29 December 2017.
+At the same time, he and his team and "shared a common vision, starting on project "SANCTUARY" and built the space from ground zero".
 In early 2018, he announced his "Sanctuary" concert tour began in Shanghai on 17 March.
 In 2019, he released The Story of Us (将故事写成我们), and actress Wu Jinyan starred in the music video.

+2020–present: Recent works

 In January 2020, Lin released a song "I'll Stay With You" dedicated to the medical staff in Wuhan, China, who were working hard to save patients infected with COVID-19.
+On 20 October 2021, Lin released his first album that contains songs in English, titled "Like You Do".
+He also collaborated with English singer Anne-Marie in producing the song "Bedroom".

+In April 2023, Lin released his fifteenth studio album, Happily, Painfully After.

+In April 2025, NetEase Cloud Music named Lin as the artist with the second-highest number of songs surpassing 100 million streams in the platform's 12-year history at 65 songs.

-Other work
+Other ventures

+Ambassadorships and show appearances

 Lin has appeared in various advertisements for brands such as Sprite, Dota 2, Beats and Cornetto Royale.

-He is also a tourist ambassador for Singapore.
-He was also involved in an anti-drugs event as an ambassador, in Taiwan.
-The theme song for this event is "Baby Baby", which is from his album Westside.
+He is also a tourist ambassador for Singapore, and an IP Ambassador for the Intellectual Property Office of Singapore in 2012.
 On 14 August 2015, Lin was selected to be the advisor for Team Harlem Yu on The Voice of China (season 4).

-On 4 November 2016, Lin joined the variety show "Dream Voice" as one of the mentors alongside A-mei Zhang, Jam Hsiao, Hebe Tian, and Yu Quan.
+On 4 November 2016, Lin joined the variety show "Dream Voice" as one of the mentors alongside A-Mei, Jam Hsiao, Hebe Tian, and Yu Quan.
 He stayed on as a mentor for the second season of the show, which was released in October 2017, and the third season, which was released in October 2018.

+In 2019, he took part in the Chinese food travelogue show Chef Nic.
+On 24 February 2021, Lin performed a medley of songs ("A Whole New World", "Can You Feel the Love Tonight", "Let It Go" and "Embark") to commemorate the official launch of the digital streaming service Disney+ in Singapore, which launched a day earlier on the 23rd.